ikoniqoz/nitrodocs/content/modules/streams.md

 	</tr>
 	<tr>
 		<td>Stream Prefix</td>
 		<td>This is an optional prefix that will be used in the database if there is already a table with the name you'd like.
-For instance, if you want to create a stream with a slug of 'files', there is already a files table used by PyroCMS.
+For instance, if you want to create a stream with a slug of 'files', there is already a files table used by NitroCMS.
 You can add a prefix such as 'my_', and the table name will be my_files.
 You can still refer to your stream as 'files' in plugins and other places.</td>
 	</tr>
 	<tr>
 		<td>About this Stream</td>